microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-04.md

 ### Enable Application Insights Client-Side Telemetry for eShopOnWeb

 Application Insights allows you to collect client-side telemetry for your application such as... ???

 This can be done simply by adding a JavaScript snippet that loads on all pages of your website.

 - Inject the Application Insights .NET Core JavaScript snippet.

 **HINT:** There is a standard file location in an ASP.NET Core Application where you should add the JavaScript snippet.
 Check the docs!

-### Create an Alert

-- Create an Alert to get triggered once an exception happens.

 ### Test eShopOnWeb on the Development Server

+We have added an "Easter Egg" in the eShopOnWeb application that will trigger an exception.
   - Run the eShopOnWeb Web project locally and check out the App Insights tooling in VS and the Azure Portal
   - To create an exception, try to change the user login password on the eShopOnWeb web page.
   - Find the exception in App Insights

+### Create Alerts

+Now that you have Application Insights configured and are able to view that the exceptions appear in the Azure Portal, you want to be able to respond to them.

-  - Create Alerts based on the URL availability and exceptions
+  - Create an Alert based on the URL availability
+  - Create an Alert to get triggered once an exception happens.

 ### Publish the Updated eShopOnWeb Website to the VM Scale Set